PicoHex/Pico.DI/README.md

 ## 🔄 Circular Dependency Detection

-Pico.IoC automatically detects circular dependencies and throws a `PicoIocException` with a clear message:
+Pico.DI automatically detects circular dependencies and throws a `PicoDiException` with a clear message:

 ```csharp
 // This will throw: "Circular dependency detected: ServiceA -> ServiceB -> ServiceA"